benchristel/process-to-processes/src/programming/good-code/trust/clarity.md

 Code can help us understand its author's intent in many different ways.
 The most commonly cited are:

+- Variable and function names.
+- Comments.
 - Unit tests.
 Tests document, in machine-executable form, the possible inputs to the code that the author anticipated.
 They also verify that the code's output in response to those inputs is what the author wanted.
-- Variable and function names.
-- Comments.

 However, the most powerful way to make code communicate intent is to make it [simple](simplicity.html).
 People have different definitions of what "simple" code is, but I have a very specific definition in mind.
-In simple code, every conditional, iteration statement (e.g. loop), and variable is there for a demonstrable reason—preferably actually demonstrated by a test.
-None of them can be eliminated without rendering the code incorrect.
+In simple code, every conditional, iteration statement (e.g. loop), and mutable variable or value is there for a demonstrable reason—preferably actually demonstrated by a test.
+None of these "complications" can be eliminated without rendering the code incorrect.

-Some programmers seem to believe that making code simple means eliminating abstractions—that is, minimizing the number of function and class definitions.
+Some programmers seem to believe that simplifying code means eliminating abstractions—that is, minimizing the number of function and class definitions.
 While I think that reducing abstraction is sometimes the right move, that's not what I mean by simplicity.
 The question of whether a given abstraction hurts or helps the code as a whole is separate from simplicity.
 <!--

 ```js